LaunchCodeEducation/intro-to-web-dev-curriculum/content/data-and-variables/exercises/_index.md

 You don't need to show proof of completing the exercises to pass, so do them for your own benefit.
 And if they're hard or you get some answers wrong on the first try, keep going!
 Your future self will thank you.

 Unlike the concept checks, you will need a code editor to complete the exercises.
-Fortunately, you :ref:`created a free account <hello-world>` on Repl.it as part of the prep work.

-Use this `Repl.it link <https://repl.it/@launchcode/Exercises-Data-and-Variables>`__ to get started solving.
+We will be using `Visual Studio Code` as our code editor.

+{{% notice blue Note "rocket" %}}
+Fork and Clone the following github repository to get started: [JavaScript Projects](https://github.com/LaunchCodeEducation/javascript-projects)
+{{% /notice %}}

 ## The Data